 \section{Conclusions}

-We have presented a multiscale continuous Galerkin method for computing wave propagation phenomena through heterogeneous materials.
-The method relies on partitioning the computational domain into subdomains, and computing the local solution at the subdomain as a function of the Lagrange multipliers at the interfaces.
-Thus, we statically condensate the local problem to the global degrees of freedom and solve a linear system for the Lagrange multipliers only.
-We then recover the solution in the interior of the subdomain by linearity and superposition.
-Furthermore, the MSCG is especially advantageous for problems that exhibit repeated patterns, since the local subproblems may be reused for similar subdomains.
-This methodology is implemented together with a reference domain formulation that allows us to consistently model geometric deformations at the subdomain level.
-In addition, we propose the construction of a reduced order model for the local subproblems to speed up the MSCG method.
+We have presented a multiscale continuous Galerkin method for computing wave propagation phenomena in photonic crystals.
+The method relies on partitioning the computational domain into subdomains, and computing the local solution in the subdomains as a function of the Lagrange multipliers at the interfaces.
+Thus, only a linear system for the global Lagrange multipliers is solved.
+The solution in the interior of the subdomains is recovered after the global problem has been solved.
+Furthermore, the MSCG method is especially advantageous for problems that exhibit repeated patterns, since the local subproblems only need to be solved once for each type of subdomain.
+In addition, we propose the construction of a reduced order model for the local subproblems that allows us to consider geometric variation within the subdomains, leveraging a reference domain formulation of the governing equation.
 We then use the model and variance reduction method to compute statistical outputs of stochastic wave propagation problems.
-Finally, we presented a convergence test to verify the convergence rate of MSCG, a deterministic simulation of a waveguide splitter to illustrate the advantages of MSCG in photonic crystal, and a robust optimization of a photonic slab to demonstrate the performance of MSCG for robust designs.
+Finally, we verify the convergence rate of MSCG, carry out a deterministic simulation of a waveguide splitter to illustrate the advantages of MSCG in photonic crystal, and a robust optimization of a photonic slab to demonstrate the performance of the MSCG method to attain robust designs.